H. Scott Gordon: Honors and legacy

-Gordon's students included Margaret Schabas, and J. Alfred Broaddus.
+In 1991 Scott Gordon was named Distinguished Research Professor of Indiana University, where he had been Professor of Economics and, later, Professor of History and Philosophy of Science, since 1966.
+He gave on that occasion a public lecture, "How Many Kinds of Things Are There in the World?"
+Gordon's students included George W. Wilson, Margaret Schabas, J. Alfred Broaddus, D. Wade Hands and, during his undergraduate studies, Stephen Ziliak, who has cited Gordon in many publications since 1996 on topics ranging from the history of poor relief to the role of statistics in scientific method.
 In Welfare, Property Rights and Economic Policy - Essays and Tributes in Honour of H. Scott Gordon by T.K.
 Rymes the author celebrates Gordon as one of "Canada's most distinguished social scientist and economics scholars."
 Rymes' book was cited in the International Journal of Transport Economics (1993).
 Gordon was a Guggenheim Fellow for the academic year 1964–1965.
 For the period of 1977-1978, Gordon served as president of the Canadian Economics Association.
-His papers are in an archival repository at Indiana University.
-John Davis of Marquette University reviewed History of Philosophy of Social Science by H.Scott Gordon in the Southern Economic Journal.
+His papers are housed in an archival repository at Indiana University.

+John B. Davis of Marquette University reviewed Gordon's magnum opus, The History and Philosophy of Social Science (1991), in the Southern Economic Journal.